lucasBRYG/Employee-Database/README.md

 # Employee-Database
-A console application that allows the use to interact with an employee tracking database
+A console application that allows the use to interact with an employee tracking database.